zafnks/set-theory-clock/README.md

 Please ensure that you are familiar with our values in the instructions project.
 They are important to us!

+## 评分标准
+* All Test Cases should be passed successfully.
+* Well comprehension is a mandatory, miss or misunderstanding instruction cloud be considered failure.
+* A good coding design and habit are required. ex: to comment properly, using design patten in the right way, etc.
+* To commit your answers before the deadline.

 ## 其他
 Please fill up the file [FEEDBACK.md](FEEDBACK.md)